polat-ahmet/Task-App/README.md

 # Task-App
-Task Management App used Angular and Flask
+Task Management App used Angular for frontend and Flask backend

 Webapp you can add and manage tasks.
 There are 3 tables(User, Task, Category), they are all connected by many-to-many relationships.